-Deschutes Capital assist companies with structuring and arranging middle market business loans including asset based loans or cash flow loans, as senior debt or subordinated loans, fixed rate or floating rate loans.
+Deschutes Capital assist companies with structuring and arranging middle market business loans including asset based loans or cash flow loans, and senior debt or subordinated loans, fixed rate or floating rate loans.
 We provide flexible financing for working capital, as well as, for long-term capital investments.
 We will work with you to structure and obtain the debt financing best fit for your company, based on its balance sheet assets, income statement and operating cash flow, subject to current market conditions.

 Deschutes Capital can help.
-We work with a wide variety of industries and business credit profiles.
+We have the ability to work with a wide variety of industries and business credit profiles.
 Our clients include manufacturers, service companies and distributors.

 Most commercial lenders are limited to their underwriting criteria, portfolio concentrations and current lending availability.
 Deschutes Capital has the flexibility to work with a wide variety of corporate lenders to provide debt financing that meets your company's needs.
 We assist companies through the commercial financing alternatives and assortment of lenders to identify an appropriate financing structure and funding source for your company's specific commercial credit profile.

 Please select from the Corporate Financing Solutions menu above for additional information on your company's needs or just give us a call at (212) 888-5988.

 Asset Based Lending

 Asset based loans, or companies using their assets for collateral, are the most common form of corporate debt financing.
 Asset based lenders will adjust their asset based loan advance rate based on the asset's orderly liquidation value, useful life and other characteristics that effect the liquidation value of the asset over the life of the loan.